 A realistic macro channel link is spread out by a number of direct and indirect paths which are determined by the surrounded scatterers.
-This smearing increases the effective overlapping regions between sectors and resulting in a stronger inter-sector interference.
+This scattering increases the effective overlapping regions between sectors and resulting in a stronger inter-sector interference.
 The smaller the sector area the higher is the related impacts on the system performance.
-Fig. 4 shows user mean (upper plot) and edge (lower plot) throughput as a function of the channel angular spread.
+Fig. 4 shows user mean (upper plot) and edge (lower plot) throughput as a function of the channel angular spread of departure.
 Stronger dependency of the edge compared to the mean user throughput and of HOS network configuration compared to conventional wide beam 3-sector site layout can be observed.
-The splitting gain in mean and edge user throughput varies between (83-50)%and (63-0)%, respectively.
-The stronger dependency of the edge throughput on the angular spread is intuitive, since the interference due to the isolation loss between the adjacent sectors is more severe for the low SINR edge users than for the higher SINR mean users.
+The splitting gain in mean and edge user throughput varies between (84-50)% and (65-0)%, respectively.
+The stronger dependency of the edge throughput on the angular spread is intuitive, since the interference due to the isolation loss between the adjacent sectors is especially severe for the low SINR edge users.
 Similar effect can be observed increasing the angular spread.
-The edge user throughput for the different layouts crosses each other at an angular spread of about 32.
+The edge user throughput for the different layouts intersects each other at an angular spread of about 32.
 Extrapolating to larger angular spread, even a degradation of system throughput is expected for higher order network.